Decrypting System.keychain on macOS

 System.keychain is stored at /Library/Keychains/System.keychain.
 The credentials for the System.keychain are a random value and are not the administrator’s password.

-The corresponding SystemKey is stored at /var/db/SystemKey and, by default, is accessibly exclusively by the user root.
+The corresponding SystemKey is stored at /var/db/SystemKey and, by default, is accessible exclusively by the user root.

 Keysafe can access the System.keychain with the following invocation: